OWASP/owasp-mastg/docs/MASTG/tools/android/MASTG-TOOL-0028.md

 This is only a selection of some radare2 commands to start getting some basic information from Android binaries.
 Radare2 is very powerful and has dozens of commands that you can find on the [radare2 command documentation](https://book.rada.re/basic_commands/intro.html "radare2 command documentation").
 Radare2 will be used throughout the guide for different purposes such as reversing code, debugging or performing binary analysis.
 We will also use it in combination with other frameworks, especially Frida (see the r2frida section for more information).

-Please refer to ["Disassembling Native Code"](../../techniques/android/MASTG-TECH-0018.md "Disassembling Native Code") for more detailed use of radare2 on Android, especially when analyzing native libraries.
+Please refer to #MASTG-TECH-0018 for more detailed use of radare2 on Android, especially when analyzing native libraries.
 You may also want to read the [official radare2 book](https://book.rada.re/ "Radare2 book").